JhoanGZ/Horus_Game/README.md

 ## Overview

 This project was developed as part of a university module for video game development within the Software Engineering program.
 It involved collaborative work between several contributors, each bringing unique skills and perspectives to the table.

 ## Project Description

 Our goal was to create an engaging and interactive video game using Unity, with C# as the primary scripting language.
 The project showcases our ability to work effectively in a team environment, utilizing various technologies and tools to build a functional and enjoyable game.

-Time window for the making of this game was in two weeks and it was an engaging project which I've enjoyed.
+Time window for the making of this game was in two weeks and this was an engaging project which I've personally enjoyed.

 ## Technologies Used